Camble/Safe-Power-Monitor/README.md

 The script will make a temporary copy (/tmp/config.txt) and append the keep-alive line to it.
 This will then be copied back over /boot/config.txt.

-If you would prefer to make the change manually, do so before running the script and everything will continue as normal.
+If you would prefer to make the change manually, follow the steps below.
+If not, skip to "Running the script"

 Below is an extract from the log file.